 Meanwhile, most Laashekoh villagers do not want Western charity and are astounded to be regarded as potential recipients.
 Then a group of orphanage workers visiting the village goes missing, and foul play is immediately suspected.

 The stakes are high, the sums of money are huge, and cultures clash.
 All these are motivations for fraud and murder in Allure of Deceit.

 Allure of Deceit was named best novel for adult readers by the National Federation of Press Women in 2016.
-It's the sequel to Froetschel's critically acclaimed and award-winning Fear of Beauty - winner of the Youth Literature Award from the Middle East Outreach Council; a 2014 gold-star winner for best suspense, Military Writers Society of America; a 2014 finalist for the Mary Higgins Clark Award, MWA; 2014 suspense finalist, Love Is Murder Conference; and also recognized as a best book for adult readers by National Federation of Press Women.
+It's the sequel to Froetschel's critically acclaimed Fear of Beauty - winner of the Youth Literature Award from the Middle East Outreach Council; a 2014 gold-star winner for best suspense, Military Writers Society of America; and a 2014 finalist for the Mary Higgins Clark Award, MWA.

 For media review copies or interview requests, please contact